 - In Singapore Google search results, online customer reviews have a 7% impact on website rankings

-The most successful businesses in Singapore considers negative reviews as new business opportunities not hindrances.
+The most successful businesses in Singapore consider negative reviews as new business opportunities, not hindrances.
 This is based on the fact that 30% of consumers believe that the way a brand responds to negative reviews is a strong signal that can be used to gauge the credibility of a local business.

 So, how should you respond to negative reviews in Singapore?